Run Less, Run Harder in Successful Running Training Plan for Endurance

 That’s truth.

-Recovery days, , proper and adequate fueling , and hydration are all key elements to rebuild our muscles and make them stronger that before.
+Recovery days, yoga, proper and adequate fueling , and hydration are all key elements to rebuild our muscles and make them stronger that before.

 Start off slowly and build your mileage up gradually.